cloneofsimo/lora/README.md

 Where we can further decompose $\Delta W$ into low-rank matrices : $\Delta W = A B^T $, where $A, \in \mathbb{R}^{n \times d}, B \in \mathbb{R}^{m \times d}, d << n$.
 This is the key idea of LoRA.
 We can then fine-tune $A$ and $B$ instead of $W$.
 In the end, you get an insanely small model as $A$ and $B$ are much smaller than $W$.

-Also, not all of the parameters need tuning: they found that often, $Q, K, V, O$ (i.e., attention layer) of the transformer model is enough to tune.
-(This is also the reason why the end result is so small).
+Also, not all of the parameters need tuning: they found that often, $Q, K, V, O$ (i.e., attention layer) of the transformer model is enough to tune (This is also the reason why the end result is so small).
 This repo will follow the same idea.

 Now, how would we actually use this to update diffusion model?
 First, we will use Stable-diffusion from [stability-ai](https://stability.ai/).
 Their model is nicely ported through Huggingface API, so this repo has built various fine-tuning methods around them.
-In detail, there are three subtle but important distictions in methods to make this work out.
+In detail, there are three subtle but important distinctions in methods to make this work out.

 1. [Dreambooth](https://arxiv.org/abs/2208.12242)